 The demands for Amani's services are ever increasing.
 The more Amani does to raise awareness of disability and offer support in the Morogoro Region, the more its services are needed.

-Families in the village of Magubike, some 60 miles from Amani Centre Morogoro, have been asking Amani to open a new Centre in their locality.
-They have over 170 children with varying disabilities and find it difficult to get to Morogoro for treatment.
-They have lobbied local Government officials to provide land and basic utilities (electricity and mains water).
-This has happened.
-Now Amani is looking to raise £13,500 to open a new Centre in Magubike.
+They lobbied local Government officials to provide land and basic utilities (electricity and mains water).
+The Government provided this in 2019.
+In March 2021 the villagers constructed a small building (see photo) but they have no financial resources to complete Phase 1 of the Magubike Amani Centre.
+Amani is looking to raise £8,500 to open a new Centre in Magubike.
 Friends of Amani Tanzania has secured a promise of £5,500 for this.
-We are now looking for £8,000 to help Amani to complete Phase 1 of the new Amani Village at Magubike.
+We are now looking for £3,000 to help Amani to complete Phase 1 of the new Amani Village at Magubike.

 Please help us to help Amani reach this target and to contribute to its core funds.